 Dr. Aviva’s Top 7 Steps for Treating Children’s Constipation, Naturally

-Below is a step-wise approach to safely and naturally treating constipation in children.
+Below is a step-wise approach to safely and naturally treating children’s constipation.
 You can try each step for a few days, then add in the next, or you can tackle all the steps from the outset.

 Step #1 Go Gluten and Dairy Free